wfahren/Enhanced-Sphinx-Search/README.md

 # Enhanced Sphinx Search with Phrase Highlighting

-This repository contains a Sphinx enhanced search functionality that supports both exact phrase matching and multi-term searches with intelligent highlighting.
+This repository contains a Sphinx documentation site with enhanced search functionality that supports both exact phrase matching and multi-term searches with intelligent highlighting.

 ## Features